chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 The gallery's styling is implemented using **CSS Modules**, a system that scopes CSS locally to each component.
 This approach was chosen to ensure style encapsulation and prevent class name conflicts.

-- **Scoped & Responsive by Default:** Each page or component has its own \*.module.css file (e.g., `PoetPage.module.css`), built with a mobile-first philosophy.
+- **Scoped & Responsive by Default:** Each page (`PoetPage.module.css`, `PrintStudioPromo.module.css`) and component (`PrintStudioCTA.module.css`) has its own unique style sheet built with a mobile-first philosophy.
 The build process automatically generates unique class names, guaranteeing that styles from one component cannot accidentally affect another, while media queries are used to progressively enhance the layout for larger screens.
 - **Maintainability:** This architecture creates a clean separation between a component's structure (in the `.tsx` file) and its appearance (in the `.module.css` file), making the codebase easier to read and maintain.

 ### 3.5 Backend Integration & Security